valeriansaliou/sonic/docs/search-results-ranking.md

 up its scores for each term, and documents are finally sorted by score.
 When ties occur, results are sorted by reverse ingestion order[^rio].

+For queries using `FROM` or `TO`, date postings are intersected with term postings before scoring.
+Score remains the primary ordering key; ties are sorted by explicit timestamp descending, then IID descending.

 [^rio]: This happens at no cost and is invisible in the code, but happens because it’s the order in which results are yielded by the index (on purpose).

 Here is some more detailed and accurate pseudo-code: